 10. Consider furniture orientation.

 Contemporary light fixtures are definitely the stars of the show in this lofty Manhattan abode.
-The team over at Nune kept the open concept design minimal, adding warmth and texture with a few carefully selected pieces to round out the space.
+The team over at Nune kept the open concept design idea minimal, adding warmth and texture with a few carefully selected pieces of home decor to round out the space.